Islambekkurakbay/Stock_Return_Prediction_LSTM/README.md

 # Stock_Return_Prediction_LSTM

 I tried predicting AMAZON stock prices using LSTM and Binary Classification methods.
+This is what I got.